psychemedia/storytelling-notes/tom_tit_tot.md

 '^ "I should think she did know how to cook indeed!"

-Very early in the morning — ^very early 1 — ^they came in on the Sunbeam, as bright and as beautiful as before; and in a trice they had laid the fire in the stove and blown the charcoal into a fine red glow; then, while one took down the large ollas^ from the shelf, and filled them with water at the well, one was busy plucking the fowls, and another washing and preparing the vegetables.
+Very early in the morning — very early — they came in on the Sunbeam, as bright and as beautiful as before; and in a trice they had laid the fire in the stove and blown the charcoal into a fine red glow; then, while one took down the large ollas^ from the shelf, and filled them with water at the well, one was busy plucking the fowls, and another washing and preparing the vegetables.
 The vegetables were soon put on in one olla with the bacon; and then the fowls, the ham, the sausages, the tripe, the pigs'-fry, the rolls of lean meat nicely larded and stuffed, all set to stew in another, and all seasoned with the greatest care and delicacy.
 The whole morning Pura watched the sprites.
-And though Tia Trinidad saw nothing but the Sunbeam playing about the kitchen, Pura saw them, as they carefully skimmed the pots, added to the liquor or the flavouring, made up or slackened the fire; then, an hour before dinner-time the contents of the two alias were ratogled with care, and once more set on to simmer^ while with herbs, and bread-crumbs, and garlic,^ pimento, and parsley, certsun albdndigas grtiesas^ were being made ready, and fried in sparkling oil to a fine golden hue, ready to drop into the olla the moment before serving up.
+And though *Tia* Trinidad saw nothing but the Sunbeam playing about the kitchen, Pura saw them, as they carefully skimmed the pots, added to the liquor or the flavouring, made up or slackened the fire; then, an hour before dinner-time the contents of the two alias were ratogled with care, and once more set on to simmer^ while with herbs, and bread-crumbs, and garlic,^ pimento, and parsley, certsun albdndigas grtiesas^ were being made ready, and fried in sparkling oil to a fine golden hue, ready to drop into the olla the moment before serving up.

 "The traveller came, faithful to his appointmeni,